paulhibbitts/oeglobal-demo-wednesday-live-docsify-this/pages/create-and-host-a-markdown-file.md

 For version control (the ability to reverse changes) and potential collaboration, both GitHub and Codeberg are excellent choices for hosting raw Markdown files for [Docsify&#8288;&#8211;&#8288;This](https://docsify-this.net).
 Below is a step-by-step guide to help you get started with either platform.

-_Please note that the following external links will open in a new tab, so you can keep this guide open for reference!_
+_Please note the following external links will open in a new Browser tab, so you can keep this guide open for reference!_

 ## Step 1: Create a New Repository